martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ### Benefits:

-- Time saving: Reusable components save development time.
+- **Time saving**: Reusable components save development time.
 You don't need to rewrite from sratch!
 Avoids duplication of effort by using existing solutions for common tasks.

-- Consistency: Using the same code components across projects ensures consistency in functionality and behavior.
+- **Consistency**: Using the same code components across projects ensures consistency in functionality and behavior.

-- Maintainability: Reusable components can be maintained and updated independently, making it easier to manage large codebases.
+- **Maintainability**: Reusable components can be maintained and updated independently, making it easier to manage large codebases.

-- Quality: Reusable components are often well-tested, leading to more reliable and bug-free software
+- **Quality**: Reusable components are often well-tested, leading to more reliable and bug-free software

 ## Maintainability

 ### Definition
-The maintainability of software depends on a few different factors.
-In general, it must be easy to understand the software (how it works, what it does, and why it does it the way it does), easy to find what needs to be change, easy to make changes and easy to check that the changes have not introduced any bugs.
+Maintainability in software refers to the ease with which a software system can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment.
+Highly maintainable software is designed to be easily understood, tested, and updated by developers, ensuring that the software can evolve over time with minimal effort and cost.

-Maintainable software allows you to quickly and easily:
+Key aspects:

-- Fix a bug, without introducing a new bug as you do so
+- Core readibility:

-- Add new features, without introducing bugs as you do so
+- Modularity:

-- Improve usability
+- Documentation:

-- Increase performance
+- Consistent formating:

-- Make a fix that prevents a bug from occurring in future
+- Automated testing:

-- Make changes to support new environments, operating systems or tools
+- Version Control:

-- Bring new developers on board your project
+- Refactoring:

-It is defined by the 'IEEE Standard Glossary of Software Engineering Terminology' as '' The ease with which a software system or component can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment''
+###Benefits

 ## Scalability

 ### Definition and key aspects
-Scalability in software refers to the ability of a system, application, or process to handle increased loads or demands without compromising performance, reliability, or efficiency.
+**Scalability in software refers to the ability of a system, application, or process to handle increased loads or demands without compromising performance, reliability, or efficiency**.
 This involves the capacity of the software to grow and manage higher demands by adding resources or optimizing the existing ones.
 Scalability is a critical consideration in software design and architecture, ensuring that the system can accommodate growth in users, transactions, data volume, or other metrics over time.

 Multiple types of scalability can be considered, here are a few examples: